 PLA Second Artillery Corps

-The Second Artillery Corps (SAC) is an independent branch of the People’s Liberation Army (PLA), directly subordinate to the Chinese Communist Party’s Central Military Commission (CMC).
-The SAC did not gain the ‘Service’ status like the Air Force and Navy, but remained a grade lower in the Chinese military hierarchy.
-The force has a total strength of around 100,000 men, with about half of them serving in missile launch units.
-The current Commander of SAC is Gen. Jing Zhiyuan and the current Political Commissar is Lt.Gen.
-Zhang Haiyang.
+The Second Artillery Corps (SAC) is an independent service arm (兵种) of the People’s Liberation Army (PLA), directly subordinate to the Central Military Commission (CMC).
+The SAC did not gain the ‘service branch’ (军种) status like the Air Force and Navy and therefore is a grade lower in the Chinese military hierarchy.
+The force has a total strength of around 100,000 men, with around half serving in missile launch units.

 The SAC is responsible for operating all of China’s land-based ballistic missile assets, both nuclear- and conventionally-armed.
-The force has also been equipped with the strategic land-based land-attack cruise missile (LACM) since 2004.
-Although SAC units across the country receive logistic support from the military regions they are stationed in, they are subject to direct command and control from the CMC through a 4-tier chain of command: CMC, missile bases, missile brigades, and launch battalions.
+The force has also been equipped with strategic land-attack cruise missiles (LACM) since 2004.
+SAC units across the country receive logistic support from the military regions they are stationed in, but they receive orders directly from the CMC through a 4-tier chain of command: CMC, missile bases, missile brigades, and launch battalions.

 China’s ballistic missile force traces its origin to 1958, when the PLA established a ballistic missile “seed” unit.
 Under an agreement between Moscow and Beijing in 1957, the Soviets delivered the equipment of a complete missile battalion equipped with the R-2 (SS-2 Sibling) short-range ballistic missile, along with 102 Strategic Rocket Force troops to train Chinese crew to operate the missile.
 However, Moscow soon stopped its assistance following the political fallout of the two countries in 1959, and held back the supply of liquid oxygen required for fuelling the missiles.